milwad-dev/laravel-crod/README.md

 <li> When write repo option add repository file. </li>
 <li> When write test option add tests file. </li>

+When you execute this command, after creating the files, you will see a list of options that will create a series of additional files for you, which of course are optional, you can choose and if you need, it will create additional files for you such as `seeder`.

 ✅ After you can see crod creates files for crud

 # CRUD query